 But the chart also shows us that under worst case conditions, it takes twenty-five years for the S&P 500 to catch up with a typical 60/40 portfolio .
-The chart also tells us that even a relatively safe 60/40 portfolio is too risky for a six year investment.
+The chart also tells us that even a relatively safe 60/40 portfolio is too risky for a five year investment.

 The chart above shows another example, this time comparing the All-Stars Total Return portfolio with All-Stars Leveraged.
 You can see that, over the first three years, All-Stars Total Return is likely to have higher returns than its leveraged cousin.
 However, after that period, All-Stars Leveraged will likely lead to higher returns, albeit with much broader variability.

 The important takeawey is, that investment risk is not just a personal preference.
 Instead, we can find the optimal risk level for an investment based on the investment period.
 Consequently, TuringTrader's portfolio wizard calculates the expected returns at the 5th and 95th percentiles, and compares them at the end of the investment horizon.
 The wizard disqualifies all those portfolios yielding negative returns, and ranks the remaining portfolios by their worst case return.
 This method makes sure that you don't pick a portfolio that is too risky for the investment period.

 By comparing the worst case returns at the end of the planned investment horizon we can be reasonably sure we are making a sound investment decision.
 However, not everything about investing can be measured simply in rational terms.
 The investor's psyche plays an important role, as well.